PCI Scan Disputes

 - Under PCI Scan Results, click Dispute Results.

-PCI Scan Dispute page overview
+PCI Scan Disputes page overview

 - Vulnerability description: A detailed description is provided for each vulnerability under the Vulnerability column.